 This cautious approach can be re-expressed as a value judgment between two possible kinds of errors: either charging high fees for individuals who are not responsible for the value of parameter X, or charging only slightly higher fees for all individuals, some being responsible and some being not.
 We believe the latter situation is preferable when knowledge is sparse and responsibility cannot be assigned with enough confidence.
 It would be morally wrong to charge someone very high fees without being sufficiently sure that she is responsible.
 As we have argued above, the knowledge that health insurance companies can reasonably hope to have on individual responsibilities is very low and imprecise on many parameters.
-As a consequence, the cautious approach we embrace recommends that profiling should not be implemented for these parameters values.
-We discuss the fourth parameter, that of place of living, in the next Section, within a more general consideration.
+As a consequence, the cautious approach we embrace recommends that profiling should not be implemented for these parameters (smoking, drinking, and BMI).

-To sum up, we have argued that for three over four parameters, there are theoretical problems in considering that agents are responsible for the values of the parameters, or pragmatic problems in assessing these
+To sum up, we have argued that for three out of the five parameters, there are theoretical problems in considering that agents are responsible for the values of the parameters, or pragmatic problems in assessing these values.
+We discuss the last two parameters, place of living and income, in the next Section, within a more general consideration.